 Learning how to apply permanent makeup involves learning how to use micropigmentation and permanent tattooing.
 While micropigmentation involves depositing color beneath the skin, permanent makeup tattooing involves using tattoo tools to deposit color on the skin.
 Use our complete directory of permanent makeup programs in Georgia to request specific information from each school.
 By comparing several programs you can make the best decision for your career!
 This can be a serious procedure, so customer interaction is a major part of your education.
 You can learn how to collect a client's medical history and do an initial consultation.
 This helps you figure out if there's any reason that a client should not go through permanent makeup application and if they have realistic expectations for the procedure.
 You can also discover how to learn about a client's makeup preferences and habits.
 When you start the part of your program that teaches you how to apply permanent makeup, you may work with different types of needles and find out which needles are appropriate in different situations.
 Programs in permanent makeup in Georgia often go over follow-up care and post-application care.

 As more and more people discover how convenient permanent makeup is, the job outlook for those who can perform this delicate procedure may continue to grow.
-In Georgia, where the job market is booming for cosmetology professionals, beauty jobs are expected to grow 27% between 2010 and 2020 (O*Net, 2010).
+In Georgia, where the job market is booming for cosmetology professionals, skincare specialist jobs are expected to grow 16% between 2016 and 2026 (CareerOneStop, 2020).
 This growth include jobs in permanent makeup application.
 If you live in an area where the aging population is high, you may benefit from an even more positive job outlook.
 Salaries in Georgia can vary widely, so getting as much experience and education as possible may be worth your time.
-O*Net notes that beauty workers in this state earn an average of $20,900 per year, with reported salaries ranging up to $38,200 (O*Net, 2013).
+ZipRecruiter reports that permanent makeup artists in this state earn an average of $56,241 per year.

 Once you begin your career as a permanent makeup artist, you may see all sorts of clients.
 However, don't assume that all of your time will be spent applying makeup and coming up with color schemes for clients!
 Rather, much of your workday may be spent counseling new clients and helping them decide whether or not permanent makeup is a good choice for them.
 Permanent makeup specialists often have to delve into a patient's medical history and skin care history to ensure that permanent makeup is an appropriate choice for their needs and background.
 Caroline Morgan, a successful permanent makeup artist, told the Gloucestershire Echo how important a good consultation is.
 When you start the process of micropigmentation, a steady hand and an eye for detail are two of the most important traits you can have.
 Many makeup artists rely on recommendations to get new customers, and doing an excellent job on your customers' makeup is one of the best ways to get a recommendation.
 Since applying permanent makeup is essentially tattooing someone's face, you may spend several hours with just one client.
 Depending on whether you're employed by a salon or self-employed, you may have to work some irregular hours to meet the needs of your clients.
 Once you see the satisfied looks on your clients' faces, all the hard work is worth it!